 Being called to fulfill service obligations during the academic year can be stressful for students.
 Flexibility and empathy from faculty and staff can really help.

-What can I do to make my office/classroom more inclusive for military-connected students?
+What can I do to make my office/classroom more inclusive for military-affiliated students?

-There are a variety of ways to support military-connected students on campus.
+There are a variety of ways to support military-affiliated students on campus.
 Below are a few tips and resources.
 When in doubt, or if you have any questions, don’t hesitate to contact us.